dusk-network/docs-public/src/content/docs/learn/glossary.md

 #### Profile

-A combination of the Phoenix and Moonlight accounts derived from the mnemonic.
+A profile is a pairing of a Public Account ([Moonlight](#moonlight) and a Shielded Account ([Phoenix](#phoenix) derived from a single mnemonic.
+Profiles are created in pairs to allow for both public and private transactions.

 #### Rusk